A pocket guide to navigating the structure of the G20

 • The Sherpa Track is led by the personal emissaries of G20 leaders, and oversees negotiations, discusses topics that shape the summit’s agenda, and coordinates most of the work across fifteen thematic working groups.

-• The Financial Sector Track deals with strategic macroeconomic issues and is led by Finance Ministers and Central Bank heads from member countries.
+• The Finance Track deals with strategic macroeconomic issues and is led by Finance Ministers and Central Bank heads from member countries.
 It comprises seven technical groups, three Task Forces, and several sub-groups.

 Finally, twelve specialised Engagement Groups operate alongside the central structure.
 For example, the T20 consists of global think tanks and research institutes, while the Y20 is designed to facilitate dialogue among young people in member countries.

-In the infographic linked below, we share our pocket guide for navigating the structure of the various working groups and platforms under the main tracks.
+In the infographic linked in the image below (click on the image to view the full version with descriptions), we share our pocket guide for navigating the structure of the various working groups and platforms under the main tracks.
 Over the coming year, we will consult it frequently – we hope you find it handy too!

 Similar Articles